Syracuse Wedding DJ Peter Naughton peterthedj.com

 Reason #3: Seating Charts Save Time at the Reception

-User "spookiecake" suggested that letting people choose their own seats "will make dinner so much slower to start and pretty awkward."
-Without any direction, guests will spend a lot of time hemming and hawing over where they want to sit, trying to figure out who else they can sit with, and so forth.
-This can be especially true at venues where cocktail hour is held outside of the ballroom, and guests don't even get to see the tables until the staff officially opens the doors and everyone's pouring into the room at the same time.
+Another practical reason: user “spookiecake” suggested that leaving guests to choose their own seats can be really time-consuming, as guests waffle over where they want to sit, trying to figure out who else they can sit with, and so forth.
+This can be especially true at venues where guests can’t see the tables until staff open the doors and everyone’s pouring into the room at the same time.

 Reason #4: Guarantee Guests Will Have Company